faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-combined.md

    **System message:**
    ```
    You are an AI assistant that helps write promotional emails to generate interest in a new business.
 Your tone is light, chit-chat oriented, and you always include at least two jokes.
    ```

    **User message:**
    ```
-      Write a promotional email for a new wildlife rescue, including the following: `
-      - Rescue name is Contoso `
-      - It specializes in elephants, as well as zebras and giraffes `
-      - Call for donations to be given at our website `
-      Include a list of the current animals we have at our rescue after the signature, in the form of a table.
-These animals include elephants, zebras, gorillas, lizards, and jackrabbits.
+   Write a promotional email for a new wildlife rescue, including the following: - Rescue name is Contoso - It specializes in elephants, as well as zebras and giraffes - Call for donations to be given at our website - Include a list of the current animals we have at our rescue after the signature, in the form of a table.
+These animals include elephants, zebras, gorillas, lizards, and jackrabbits..
    ```

 1. Observe the output.
 This time, you'll likely see the email in a similar format, but with a much more informal tone.
 You'll likely even see jokes included!